TcT2k/wxPDFView/Readme.md

 Currently includes 3 classes you can include into your own frames
 * wxPDFView Main pdf view
 * wxPDFViewBookmarksCtrl tree control displaying bookmarks contained in the PDF
-* wxPDFViewThumbnailsListBox listbox control for displaying thumbnails
+* wxPDFViewThumbnailListBox listbox control for displaying thumbnails

 Or you can base your PDF viewing on a complete PDF viewer frame
 * wxPDFViewDocumentFrame Combining all controls into a PDF viewer window

-After initializing an instance of wxPDFView call SetPDFView on wxPDFViewBookmarksCtrl and/or wxPDFViewThumbnailsListBox.
-Call wxPDFView->LoadDocument to load a PDF into the view.
+After initializing an instance of wxPDFView call wxPDFViewBookmarksCtrl::SetPDFView and/or wxPDFViewThumbnailListBox.
+Call wxPDFView::LoadFile to load a PDF into the view.